johndavid400/ups/README.md

 A Ruby wrapper for the UPS Shipping API that allows you to get shipping rates and create shipping labels.

+This gem handles the new OAuth flow in the UPS API that retrieves a JWT first to make requests with.
+It will allow you to fetch rates for a given package and purchase a shipping label.

 ## Installation

 Add this line to your application's Gemfile: